flyntwp/acf-field-group-composer/README.md

 ## Usage

-To register a field group run
+To register a field group run:

 ```php
 ACFComposer\ACFComposer::registerFieldGroup($config);
 ```

 The `$config` variable should be of the same format as the one you would pass to `acf_add_local_field_group`.
 There are only two things that are different:

 1. You do not have to specify a `key` in any field or group.
-2. A field group needs a unique `name` property.
+2. A field group requires a unique `name` property.

-Following the minimal example [from ACF](https://www.advancedcustomfields.com/resources/register-fields-via-php)
+Following the minimal example [from ACF](https://www.advancedcustomfields.com/resources/register-fields-via-php):

 ```php
 $config = [